openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/recipes.rst

 |LANG| supports the comma operator '``,``' only in ``for`` loops.
 It is
 useless otherwise as it makes the execution order harder to understand.

-Note that this rule is applied to the "comma operator" only.
-Comma is allowed in other cases where it is used to delimit variable declarations or parameters of a function call.
+Note that this rule is applied to the *comma operator* only.
+You may use comma in other cases to delimit variable declarations or parameters of a function call.

 |CB_BAD|